 $42.10-$65.94 Hourly / $7,297.33-$11,429.60 Monthly / $87,568.00-$137,155.20 Yearly

-Prepares reports and correspondence; assigns, develops, and evaluates staff; manages unit budget and work processes.
+Prepares reports and correspondence; assigns, develops, and evaluates employees; manages unit budget and work processes.

 Performs related work as required.

-Extensive knowledge of: principles and practices of parking management.
+Extensive knowledge of: principles and practices of land use planning and regulation and of city and regional planning.